! Adding styles for headers 7-31-13><! header - done as a table>

 The Northern Virginia (NOVA)

 The Northern Virginia Chronic Fatigue Syndrome / M. E., Fibromyalgia, and Orthostatic Intolerance Support Group is an informal group that has been meeting in Fairfax County, VA, for over 20 years.
 Members discuss issues relating to CFS, FM, and chronic illness and healing in general.
-The group serves the DC area and beyond via this site and emails through a Yahoo Health Groups called CFSupport.
+The group serves the DC area and beyond via this site and emails through a IO Group called CFSupport.
 Membership is free, open, casual.
 Northern Virginia is aka No. VA, NoVA, or Nova or NOVA and the group is aka CFSnova and NOVA CFSupport, where the CFS is CFS plus C for CFS, F for FMS, and S for similar Syndromes.

 Our members are people of all ages with chronic fatigue syndrome, fibromyalgia, multiple chemical sensitivities, orthostatic intolerance, and related disorders, as well as family, friends, health care providers, researchers and legal advocates.
 The group has served more than two thousand people interested CFS/FM via phone calls, mailings and email.
 Discussion meeting size is usually about 10-20 people.
 Speaker meetings average a bit more, with the group hosting three speaker events that drew over 100 attendees - a very significant number since most who attend are very functionally limited.